ghostery/local-sheriff/README.md

 [![DEFCON 26 Demolabs](https://img.shields.io/badge/DEFCON%2026-DEMOLABS-red.svg)](https://www.defcon.org/html/defcon-26/dc-26-demolabs.html)

 Think of Local sheriff as a reconnaissance tool in your browser.
-While you normally browse the internet it works in the background and helps you to identify what sensitive information(PII) about you is being shared / leaked to which all third-parties.
+While you normally browse the internet it works in the background and helps you to identify what sensitive [personally identifiable information (PII)](https://en.wikipedia.org/wiki/Personally_identifiable_information)  about you is being shared or leaked, and to which all third-parties.

 Local Sheriff is a web-extension that can be used with Chrome, Opera, Firefox.
 Usage section has more details.